Break into high-paying manufacturing careers with these sought-after skills

 Nondestructive Testing

-Nondestructive technicians are an essential part of construction and manufacturing, both in the Navy and in the private sector.
+Nondestructive testing technicians are an essential part of construction and manufacturing, both in the Navy and in the private sector.
 Using techniques like magnetic particle inspection, nondestructive technicians inspect the quality of welds and materials used in maritime construction and transportation.
 This means testing and assuring the quality of welds for ship and submarine parts, testing pipelines that carry hazardous materials like oil and nuclear elements, testing for small defects in parts, evaluating the condition and lifespan of equipment used in manufacturing, and more.
 Outside the Navy, this skillset can be applied to the construction of large buildings, machinery, and more.

 Program Duration: 600 hours (Full-time, 6 months)